This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 One of the coolest spots in Copenhagen is the new Copenhill.
 On top of a power plant located on the industrial side of the city, innovators have transformed the roof into a year-round skiing slope, with a rooftop terrace featuring views over the whole city.

 It is completely free to visit the facility and you can either climb up the stairs or take an elevator to the top.
 I highly recommend coming here for the views alone.
 However, if you like to ski then this is going to be the BEST thing you can do in Copenhagen in winter.
-You can rent a pass based on an hourly rate of 150 DKK, and enjoy skiing with views over Copenhagen.
+You can buy an entrance ticket including gear here, and enjoy skiing with views over Copenhagen.
 The slope is made of a special synthetic turf, so just don’t expect any snow.
-For more information on prices and how to visit click here.

 Christianshavn is one of the coziest quarters in Copenhagen, located just across the main canal.
 Walk along the cobblestone streets and admire the colorful houses.
 You can find a variety of cute cafes to heat up and escape the cold.
 If you are looking for adventure, make sure to climb up Vor Frelsers Kirke to enjoy stunning views over the city.